ANIMAL HOSPITAL HUB

 APPEARANCEDISTORTED VOICE

-Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Shapeshifter attack.
+Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Mimic attack.

 APPEARANCEDISTORTED VOICE

 The patient loses its cartoon face and stares at you constantly.
-Two variants: big realistic eyes with eyebags and a large drawn-on smile (the smile disappears after being tased), or small wide circular eyes paired with realistic teeth.
+Variants per the wiki: big realistic eyes with eyebags and a large drawn-on smile (the smile disappears after being tased), or small wide circular eyes paired with realistic teeth ("X-rayed Face").
+All four facial variants are guaranteed to have a low-pitched, distorted voice.

-Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Shapeshifter attack.
+Response: Reject at the window — letting appearance anomalies in typically ends in a death ritual, a monster emerging, or a Mimic attack.

 Hollow Face